Ahmedexe/images-ocr/README.md

 ## Installation

-This plugin could be found on the (Obsidian community plugin repo)[https://obsidian.md/plugins].
+This plugin could be found on the [Obsidian community plugin repo](https://obsidian.md/plugins).